dcunited001/dcunited001.github.io/_drafts/international-trends-2020.md

 information economy, there are more virtual products and information is leveraged to make purchasing decisions.

-3D printing and nano create radically a different economic situation.
+3D printing and nano create radically a different economic situation, which isn't covered in these posts.
 At first, the economic response to commercialized space is strongly affected by proximity to resources inbound from space and terrestrial pricing of equivalent resources.

 - mention the conflict theory article.
   - identify why space may lead to a post-post-westphalian transition